openmsi/EZOpenMSIStream/README.md

 - edit config.config to set up the streaming pipeline and parameters (i.e., client.id)

+### 1) b) What you need to note to use OpenMSIStream

 **Note on vocabulary used below:** <br>
 TARGET_FOLDER = folder where data is to be produced or consumed.
 Whatever name the original folder has, it will always be represent as 'data' in the docker image <br>
-OPENMSISTREAM_COMMAND = the command that you will run using the OpenMSIStream modules
+OPENMSISTREAM_COMMAND = the command that you will run using the OpenMSIStream modules.
+This will be the command in your startup-script.sh if you're running a custom image.
 - Example: DataFileDownloadDirectory data --config config.config --topic_name ucsb_indentation_data <br>

 IMAGE_TAG = Name of the image set during ```docker build``` with --tag / -t option <br>